-This paper examines the impact of financialisation on the labour share in European Union (EU) countries between 1995 and 2013, making a threefold contribution to the literature.
-Firstly, it assesses in a complete way the effects of financialisation on the labour share by analysing the three aforementioned channels, whereas most empirical studies on this matter typically focus on a single aspect of financialisation (Köhler et al., 2016).
+This paper examines the impact of financialization and neoliberalism on the labor share in European Union (EU) countries between 1995 and 2013, making a threefold contribution to the literature.
+Firstly, it assesses in a complete way the effects of financialization and neoliberalism on the labor share by analysing the three aforementioned channels, whereas most empirical studies on this matter typically focus on a single aspect of financialization and/or neoliberalism (Köhler et al. 2018).
 The study by Barradas and Lagoa (2017) is the only exception, but it is centred on Portugal between 1978 and 2012 through a time series econometric analysis.
-Secondly, a panel data econometric analysis is performed rather than a time series econometric analysis, which allows us to determine whether financialisation has been responsible for a fall in the labour share in a large set of countries.
+Secondly, a panel data econometric analysis is performed rather than a time series econometric analysis, which allows us to determine whether financialization and neoliberalism have been responsible for a fall in the labor share in a large set of countries.
 A panel data econometric analysis also allows a higher number of observations, sample variability and less collinearity, improving the accuracy and reliability of the estimates.
 Thirdly, the study focuses on EU countries.
 EU countries represent an interesting case study, as they share common economic rules because they belong to the same economic and political region.
-Nevertheless, they also present a certain degree of heterogeneity, namely in terms of their presence in the euro area (euro area countries and non-euro area countries), their type of financial system ('market-based' countries and 'bank-based' countries in the typology of Bijlsman and Zwart, 2013; and Haan et al., 2015) and their variety/model of capitalism ('liberal market' countries, 'coordinated market' countries, 'hybrid/mixed market' countries and 'transition' countries in the spirit of Hall and Soskice, 2001; and other related works in the field of comparative political economy).
-Despite this diversity, there has been a fall in the labour share in most of these countries (Figure A1 in the Appendix), concurrent with growth in the financial sector (Figure A6 in the Appendix), a reduction in general government activity (Figure A7 in the Appendix), an increase in the 'shareholder value orientation' (Figure A8 in the Appendix) and a weakening of trade unions (Figure A9 in the Appendix).
-It would therefore be interesting to determine whether there is a disruptive relationship between financialisation and the labour share and the extent to which financialisation has contributed to the fall in the labour share.
+Nevertheless, they also present a certain degree of heterogeneity, namely in terms of their presence in the euro area (euro area countries and non-euro area countries), their type of financial system ('market-based' countries and 'bank-based' countries in the typology of Bijlsman and Zwart 2013; and Haan et al. 2015) and their variety/model of capitalism ('liberal market' countries, 'coordinated market' countries, 'hybrid/mixed market' countries and 'transition' countries in the spirit of Hall and Soskice 2001; and other related works in the field of comparative political economy).
+Despite this diversity, there has been a fall in the labor share in most of these countries (Figure A1 in the Appendix), concurrent with growth in the financial sector (Figure A6 in the Appendix), a reduction in general government activity (Figure A7 in the Appendix), an increase in the 'shareholder value orientation' (Figure A8 in the Appendix) and a weakening of trade unions (Figure A9 in the Appendix).
+It would therefore be interesting to determine whether there is a disruptive relationship between financialization and neoliberalism and the labor share and the extent to which financialization and neoliberalism have contributed to the fall in the labor share.

-We estimate a labour share equation using standard variables (lagged labour share, technological progress, globalisation, education and output growth) and four additional variables linked to financialisation (financial activity, general government activity, 'shareholder value orientation' and trade union density rate).
-The results confirm that financialisation exerts a negative influence on the labour share in EU countries, mainly through general government activity and 'shareholder value orientation'.
-It is also found that financialisation has indeed contributed to the fall in the labour share in EU countries as a whole as well as in the case of non-euro area countries, 'bank-based' countries and 'coordinated market' countries.
+We estimate a labor share equation using standard variables (lagged labor share, technological progress, globalization, education and output growth) and four additional variables linked to financialization and neoliberalism (financial activity, general government activity, 'shareholder value orientation' and trade union density rate).
+The results confirm that financialization and neoliberalism exert a negative influence on the labor share in EU countries, mainly through general government activity and 'shareholder value orientation'.
+It is also found that financialization and neoliberalism have indeed contributed to the fall in the labor share in EU countries.

-The remainder of the paper is organised as follows.
-In Section 2 we present a short literature review on the relationship between financialisation and the fall in the labour share.
-A labour share equation is built in Section 3.
+The remainder of the paper is organized as follows.
+In Section 2 we present a short literature review on the relationship between financialization and neoliberalism and the fall in the labor share.
+A labor share equation is built in Section 3.
 The data and econometric methodology are described in Section 4.
 Section 5 presents the main findings and the respective discussion.
 Finally, Section 6 concludes.